 Abstract

-In Denmark’s construction sector, circularity is gaining momentum, but what it actually means and how to implement it remains unsettled.
-One response to this challenge is the DGNB Circularity Tool: a recent addition to the Danish DGNB certification system that quantifies circularity through a material-based index.
-While it offers structure and comparability, it also shapes the very definition of circularity by making certain strategies visible and others invisible.
-Through real case studies and project data from a collaboration with Sweco Danmark and interviews with practitioners, this thesis traces how the tool works in practice, what it gives value, what it overlooks, and how it affects roles and decisions across the sector.
-Using the lens of Actor-Network Theory, it shows how the tool translates complex goals into measurable values, and how these values influence design strategies, project priorities, and professional boundaries.
-What becomes clear is that the DGNB Circularity Tool supports a particular version of circularity, quantifiable, standardized, and often limited to material inputs.
-Still, when used critically and in combination with broader design and institutional strategies, it can serve as a useful device for navigating circular ambitions.
-Rather than rejecting or idealizing the tool, the aim is to better understand what it does, and how to work with (and around) it to support more meaningful transitions.
+Circularity is gaining attention in Denmark’s construction sector, but what it means in practice and how to achieve it is still unsettled.
+One key response is the DGNB Circularity Tool, part of the Danish DGNB certification system, which measures circularity through a material-based index.
+This tool brings structure and comparability, but it also shapes what counts as circular by making some strategies visible and others less so.
+Drawing on real case studies and project data from a collaboration with Sweco Danmark, as well as interviews with practitioners, this thesis examines how the tool works day to day: what it rewards, what it overlooks, and how it influences roles and decisions across the sector.
+Using Actor-Network Theory (ANT)—a research approach that studies how people, tools, and institutions shape one another—it shows how the tool translates broad goals into measurable values, and how those values guide design choices, project priorities, and professional boundaries.
+The thesis concludes that the DGNB Circularity Tool supports a particular version of circularity: one that is quantifiable, standardized, and often focused on materials.
+However, when used critically and alongside broader design and institutional strategies, it can be a helpful device for navigating circular ambitions.
+The aim is not to reject or idealize the tool, but to understand what it does and how to work with—and around—it to support more meaningful transitions.